Citizen science is public participation in scientific research that aims to address real-world problems.

 How Does Citizen Science Support Marine Research?

 Our flagship marine conservation program, Dive Against Debris® does just that.
-Scuba divers are in a unique position to witness the destruction that our litter is doing to the underwater environment, every time we go below the surface.
+Scuba divers are in a unique position to witness the destruction of the underwater environment due to marine debris, every time we go below the surface.
 Cleaning up our underwater sanctuaries immediately improves the health of the local ecosystems, but contributing these findings to our global citizen science database has far bigger implications in informing policy changes at local, national and international levels.

 A young man in sunglasses cleans up plastic from a beach for citizen science